top of page

 2. Be Consistent With Your NAPs

 NAP stands for Name, Address, and Phone Number.
-Clearly, you’ll want to let your clients know how to contact you, so you should list your NAP everywhere that you possibly can.
+Clearly, you'll want to let your clients know how to contact you, so you should list your NAP everywhere that you possibly can, including:

-This should include, the footer of your website pages, your contact page, on review sites and business listings, and of course, social media.
-When you list your details on various places throughout the web, make sure that your NAPs are the same.
+When you list your details on various websites, make sure that your NAPs are the same.

 3. Make A Google Business Profile

 Google Business is absolutely essential for a successful local SEO strategy.
-It’s basically a listing on Google itself, that you can use as a business listing and for reviews.
-If you haven’t already, sign up for an account, filling in all the necessary details about your business.
-It’s totally free, and you can do it in minutes.
+It's basically a listing on Google itself that you can use as a business listing and for reviews.
+If you haven't already, sign up for an account and fill in all the necessary details about your business.
+It's totally free, and you can do it in minutes.

 In your profile, be sure to use localized keywords to target a more geo-specific audience.
-And remember to make sure all your information is correct and corresponds with all the contact info you have on your website and everywhere else.
+Remember to make sure all your information is correct and corresponds with the contact information on your website and everywhere else.

 Local SEO for small business infographic